nr-johnson/running-red/README.md

 ---

 ## Description:
 Running Red is a web based platform game where you control a character through jumping puzzles and enemies.
 I kind of got carried away with it and the project got rather large.
+I created this as my final project for Harvard's CS50 Introduction to Computer Science course.

 Right now it is only one level with a final boss fight.
 But I built it so that expanding the game would be relatively simple.

+It is a flask app that loads two pages, the game and the builder (see below).

+The game and builder depend heavily on front end javascript but also make Ajax requests to the server to save and retrieve data.

 ---